Fiona Hyslop was appointed Cabinet Secretary for Culture, Tourism and External Affairs in May 2016.

 - cross government co-ordination on bringing major events to Scotland

 - cross government co-ordination on the European Union and international relations

 - fair trade

 - Scottish diaspora

-She was born in Ayrshire in 1964 and spent her early years in England before returning to Scotland to study.
+She was born in Ayrshire in 1964 and with her family spent her early years in England before returning to Ayrshire.
 She graduated from Glasgow University with an MA (Hons) in Economic History and Sociology.

 She completed a post graduate Diploma in Industrial Administration at the Scottish College of Textiles, before moving to Edinburgh to join the financial services company Standard Life where she held various positions in sales and marketing, latterly as Brand Development Manager.